Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 Point Claude to Your Folder

-Once the extension is installed, you'll need to tell it which directory Claude can access.
+Once the extension is installed, tell it which directory Claude can access.
 Add the "Claude" folder you just created.
-You'll also see a permissions option: choose "Always Allow" if you want a frictionless experience, or leave it on "Needs Approval" if you'd prefer to see exactly what Claude is doing before it touches any files.
+You will also see a permissions option: choose "Always Allow" for a frictionless experience, or leave it on "Needs Approval" if you prefer to see exactly what Claude does before it touches any files.
 Hit Save, then restart Claude Desktop one more time.

-That's it for setup.
-You now have a local AI assistant that can read your files, run code, and produce output, all on your machine.
+That is it for setup.
+You now have a local AI assistant that can read your files, run code, and produce output -- all on your machine.

 Now for the fun part.

-We'll take a real dataset - in this example a JSON export of hosted form data from a website - and turn it into a clean, grouped summary in Excel.
+We will take a real dataset -- in this example, a JSON export of hosted form data from a website -- and turn it into a clean, grouped summary in Excel.
 No scripting.
 No pandas.
 Just conversation.
 This is what no-code data analysis actually looks like.

 Step 1: Drop Your File in the Folder